 Throughout Vonnegut’s career, the author published numerous best-selling novels known for their original, satiric, and thought proving approach to life and history.
 His career is often defined by the publication of Slaughterhouse-Five, but his broader oeuvre is well worth exploring.
 In the books on this list, readers will encounter various approaches to the theme of free will, discussions of the American political system, aliens, and interstellar travel, as well as several novels that take the form of metafiction memoirs and autobiographies.

 Vonnegut’s most famous novel and the one that solidified his career.
 It was published in 1969 and was an immediate success.
-It received numerous positive reviews from critics and other writers and featured at the top of the New York Times Best Seller list.
-It follows Billy Pilgrim, an optometrist who becomes “unstuck” in time and starts to experience his life nonlinearly.
+It received numerous positive reviews from critics and other writers and was featured at the top of the New York Times Best Seller list.
+It follows the character of Billy Pilgrim, an optometrist who becomes “unstuck” in time and starts to experience his life nonlinearly.
 He serves in WWII at the Battle of the Bulge, is present for the firebombing of Dresden, and is abducted by aliens.
 These experiences culminate in him knowing the date and means of his own death and Vonnegut contemplating the theme of free will.

 Cat’s Cradle is a very popular novel that is categorized as postmodern satire.
 It also has science fiction elements and was published in 1963.
 It explores religion, the arms race, and the broader use of weapons of mass destruction.
 The book tells the story of a fiction element, ice-nine, its creator, and his children.
 The book’s primary theme is free will, especially related to the use and creation of technology.
 This is a common feature of the author’s literature, dating back to his first novel.
 The novel ends when ice-nine is released, and all the world’s water is transformed into solid ice-nine.